jongpie/SimpleMetadata/README.md

     ```

 ## FieldMetadata.cls
 * Contains metadata information for the specified field.
-There is 1 way to create an instance of FieldMetadata
+There are 2 ways to create an instance of FieldMetadata

     By passing the SObject's API name and the field's API name as strings in the constructor
     ```
     new FieldMetadata('Account', 'Type')
+    ```

+    By passing the SObject Type and the SObject Field in the constructor
+    ```
+    new FieldMetadata(Schema.Account.SObjectType, Schema.Account.Type)
     ```

     ### Sample Usage